Richard Owain Roberts: All The Places We Lived

 All The Places We Lived was published by Parthian Books in May 2015.
 Roberts said he wrote most of the book at Chapter Arts Centre while listening to Kanye West: "I listened to 808 & Heartbreak during the writing period for All The Places We Lived and then Yeezus during editing."

 The book features a story about two characters named Kanye and Kim, who many reviewers have taken to be West and his wife Kim Kardashian.
 It also features characters called James, Dave and Betsy Lou Franco and Eazy-E.

 Wales Arts Review selected it as one of their summer reads for 2015, João Morais stating that, "Read it if you like the understated satirical style of Bret Easton Ellis, or read it if you understand how Frank and April Wheeler can feel both alone yet together in Richard Yates' Revolutionary Road.
 But more than anything, read it if you like great fiction."

 Bridey Heing, writing for Sabotage Reviews, stated that, "For the author, being human means a very particular brand of self-sabotage and misanthropy... he is more of an observer, documenting each interaction and each movement without commentary.
 His prose balances starkness with a unique lyricism borne of repetition, a flowing sort of growth from sentence to sentence.
 The writing is lean, with no extra filler to soften its harsh edges."

 Cult book review website Workshy Fop stated that, "Roberts creates strange, disjointed narratives; his prose features lists, brutally short sentences, social media updates and offbeat pop-culture references.
 The vignettes presented in All The Places We Lived reflect the influence of social media and marketing on our perception of the world and the people around us, with a darkly comic humour."

-In an essay, which he worked on with essayist Chelsea Hodson before publishing on Substack, Roberts accused an unnamed writer of releasing a "total shitshow of a novel" which was "a clear aping of the style" of his collection.
+In an essay, which he worked on with essayist Chelsea Hodson before publishing in his newsletter, Roberts accused an unnamed writer of releasing a "total shitshow of a novel" which was "a clear aping of the style" of his collection.